tampankah/GovLinker/Readme.md

 ---

 ### 📅 **Appointment Scheduling**
-- **Smart Booking System**: Schedule appointments with government offices and embassies, tailored to your location and document needs.
+- **Smart Booking System**: Schedule appointments with government offices and embassies based on your location and document needs.
-- **Real-Time Notifications**: Stay informed about appointment changes or updates.
+- **Real-Time Notifications**: Stay informed about appointment changes or updates, ensuring you never miss a critical step.

 ---